Skip to main content

 Managing Provider Priorities

-You can manage the provider priorities for each summary type through the Data Priority section of the Vital Dashboard.
+You can manage the provider priorities for each summary type through the Data Priority section of the Junction Dashboard.

 A larger number indicates a higher priority.